 Naturally, there are enough attractions in Florence itself.
 And they are located quite compactly!

-Only the Palazzo Pitti and its big art gallery (11 paintings by Raphael alone) is located at some distance from the Old Town.
-Yes, Michelangelo Square is placed where a good observation deck should be.
+Only the Palazzo Pitti and its big art gallery (houses 11 paintings by Raphael alone) is located at some distance from the Old Town.
+Yes, and Michelangelo Square is placed where a good observation deck should be.
 That is, on a hill with a beautiful panoramic view.

 Everything else fits into a one-day itinerary.
 Unless you need a few days to not only see, but also consider the artistic treasures of the Uffizi Gallery, for example.